agnosto/fansly-scraper/README.md

 > [!IMPORTANT]
 > [ffmpeg](https://ffmpeg.org/) is not needed for content saving, but for livestream recording and potentially saving higher quality videos, it is required.
+> [mt](https://github.com/mutschler/mt) is recommended for improved contact sheet generation, be sure to have it installed to your PATH.

 ## Installing the program